GeaucefStone/Secular_Democratic_Republic/contents/simulations/case_study/thou_shalt_not_bear_false_witness.md

 ## DISPOSITION

  - The appeal is **GRANTED**.

  - The Superior Court's dismissal is **REVERSED**.

  - The case is **REMANDED** for proceedings consistent with this opinion, including consideration of a Corrective Equity Order under Article II, Section 15.

 **Counsel for Petitioner:** [Name], Office of Public Defense

 **Counsel for Respondents:** [Name], Bar of the Republic

----

-_End of Document_